 - Author Appeal: His paintings feature a lot of young women, often in front of a window.

-- As the Good Book Says...: His early works have biblical themes, such as "Christ in the house of Martha and Maria" and "Diana and her Nymphs".
+- As the Good Book Says...: His early works have biblical or mythological themes, such as "Christ in the house of Martha and Maria" and "Diana and her Nymphs".

-- Bottle Episode: The majority of his paintings show the same small rooms in his house in Delft and often feature the same people, mostly women.
+- Bottle Episode: The majority of his paintings show the same small rooms in his house in Delft and often feature the same people, mostly women, as well as many of the same props.

-- Creator Cameo: The painter on "The Art Of Painting" might be a self portrait, according to some art historians.
-The same has been said of the man with the blue costume and black baret on "The Procuress".
+- Creator Cameo: The painter in "The Art Of Painting" might be a self-portrait, according to some art historians.
+The same has been said of the man with the blue costume and black beret in "The Procuress".

 - Dead Artists Are Better: His reputation has risen considerably in the centuries after his death, far more than during his own lifetime.